Milepost 12: The Glory of Love

 Before calling it a night she pokes her head into both of her girls’ rooms one more time.
 Long since tucked in, they’re sound asleep now, lulled into slumber by the hum of their spinning ceiling fans, worn out from the drama of a long afternoon.

 Sass and attitude don’t fly with Ellen.
-The youngest of four herself, those were her powers to wield, but in her mothering she always tried to be fair, though she’d admit she’d lost her temper this afternoon on the dirt road down to Anna’s Bottom.
+The youngest of four herself, those were her powers to wield, but in her mothering she always tried to be fair, though she’d admit she lost her temper this afternoon on the dirt road down to Anna’s Bottom.
 It happens with even the most patient and gentlest of mothers.
-Children, though precious, push boundaries and test the nerves; that’s just nature.
-She knows full well that her girls will inevitably have their disagreements and arguments, but pinching, hitting, biting, and screaming are not acceptable means of negating that tension — the opposite actually — despite their young age.
+Children, though precious, push boundaries and test the nerves; that’s nature.
+She knows full well that inevitably her girls will have their disagreements and arguments, but pinching, hitting, biting, and screaming are not acceptable means of negating that tension — the opposite, actually, despite their young age.
 Simply, her girls lost their heads today on the way back from town and needed to be set straight for not minding their mother and causing one another physical harm.

-Now heading for her own bed, Ellen exits the center hall into the dining room and passes through to the 1960s addition.
-Her bedroom, the fourth of the original rooms of the farmhouse, was now sealed off from the central hall accessible only through the addition her father put on the rear of the house tied together by a kitchen and great room, creating quite a haul for late-night, distressed toddlers.
-So while passing through the kitchen she pauses to flip on another light, the one above her stove top.
-Then she moves on to the great room, switching on a small nightlight in a wall outlet as she passes through to her room, extending the lighted trail from the her girls’ front rooms to the center hall to the kitchen to the great room to the safety of their mother.
+Finally heading for her own bed, Ellen exits the center hall into the dining room before immediately passing through to the 1960s addition.
+Her bedroom, the fourth of the original rooms of the farmhouse, was now sealed off from the central hall and accessible only through the kitchen and great room addition put on the rear of the house by her father, creating a long haul for late-night, distressed toddlers.
+So while passing through the kitchen she pauses to flip on the task light above her stove top.
+Then, upon entering the great room, she switches on a small nightlight strategically placed in a wall outlet, extending the lighted trail from the center hall to the kitchen to the great room to the safety of their mother.

 Pushing on her partly closed bedroom door, she steps into the darkness.
-Like her girls, her husband is also sound asleep and has been for an hour.
-Farmers are early to rise and, therefor, early to bed, so it’s up to Ellen to prepare her household for the day’s end.
-Rattling the furniture with his otherworldly snoring, she bypasses her sleeping mate, moving towards their bathroom, navigating the darkness by instinct.
+Like her girls, her husband is also sound asleep and has been for more than an hour.
+Farmers are early to rise and therefore early to bed, so it’s up to Ellen to prepare her household for the day’s end.
+Navigating the darkness by instinct, she bypasses her sleeping mate and his otherworldly snoring, heading for their bathroom.

-Flipping on the bathroom light and shutting the door behind her she moves to the sink and opens her vanity drawer, pulling out the lotions, potions, and creams that constitute her nighttime beauty regimen.
+As she enters she thoughtfully shuts the door behind her before flipping on the bathroom light.
+With her nightly checklist almost done she opens her vanity drawer and begins pulling out the lotions, potions, and creams that constitute her nighttime beauty regimen.
 Turning on the faucet, she holds her hand under the running water, waiting for it to warm while fussing with her hair and inspecting her face with the other.
-Once the water reaches temperature she washes her hands before lathering them to wash her face.
+Once at temperature she washes her hands before lathering them again to wash her face.

-Throughout the process she relives the conflict between the two sisters again from earlier that afternoon.
+Throughout the process she relives the conflict between the two sisters again.

 Reckon what set them off?! she ponders for the dozenth time.